 2.4 EISEP, Expanded In-Home Services for the Elderly Program

-EISEP is authorized at NY Elder Law § 214 (1987); regulations at 9 NYCRR Subtitle Y. It is 100% state-funded, county-AAA-administered, and serves people 60+ who are NOT Medicaid-eligible and who need help with at least one ADL or two IADLs.
+EISEP is authorized at NY Elder Law § 214 (1987); regulations at 9 NYCRR Subtitle Y. It is fully state-funded, county-AAA-administered, and serves people 60+ who are NOT eligible for equivalent Medicaid services, who need help with at least one ADL or two Instrumental Activities of Daily Living (IADLs).

 Four EISEP service categories: